Bebe's Kids: Plot

-Elsewhere, in an abandoned building, Leon and Bébé's kids are captured by animatronic robot versions of the Terminator, Abraham Lincoln and Richard Nixon, and are put on trial.
-The robot "Terminator" acts as judge who decides whether their antics are worth sending to the electric chair, while "Lincoln" acts as the kids' defense attorney with "Nixon" as the prosecutor.
-Leon proves his courage through a rap that not only wins their freedom but also gains him Bébé's kids' respect.
-They celebrate their victory by stealing a pirate ship and crashing it into a recreation of the RMS Titanic, taking hostage the crew and passengers, including Dorothea and Vivian.
+Elsewhere, in an abandoned building, Leon and Bebe's kids finds animatronic versions of the Terminator, Abraham Lincoln and Richard Nixon, and are put on trial.
+The Terminator animatronic acts as judge who decides whether their antics are worth sending to the electric chair, while Lincoln acts as the Bebe's kids defense attorney with "Nixon" as the prosecutor.
+Leon proves his courage through a rap that not only wins their freedom but also gains him Bebe's kids' respect.
+They celebrate their victory by stealing a pirate ship and crashing it into a recreation of the RMS Titanic, taking the crew and passengers hostage, including Dorothea and Vivian.

 Robin and Jamika finally leave Fun World, with the park ultimately crumbling in destruction through Robin's rearview mirror.
-When a cop passes, Robin tries to get his attention, but Bébé's kids scare the officer away.
-Robin drops the kids off at their apartment, where he sees how they really live.
-Bébé, as usual, is nowhere to be seen, and has left a note on the empty refrigerator, expecting Jamika to feed the kids.
-Sad to see Robin go, the kids bid him an emotional goodbye, but not before he gives them what money he has left so they can order themselves a pizza.
-At the bar, Robin has a change of heart and returns to hang out with the kids a little while longer, despite all the mayhem they've caused.
+When a cop passes, Robin tries to get his attention, but Bebe's kids scare the officer away.

+Robin drops Bebe's kids off at their apartment, where he sees how they really live.
+Bebe, as usual, is nowhere to be seen, and has left a note on the empty refrigerator, expecting Jamika to feed the kids.
+Sad to see Robin go, Bebe's kids bid him an emotional goodbye, but not before he gives them what money he has left so they can order themselves a pizza.

+At the bar, Robin has a change of heart and returns to hang out with Bebe's kids a little while longer, despite all the mayhem they've caused.
 The kids force him to take them all to Las Vegas, where everybody flees in terror when they recognize the kids.
 Pee-Wee finds and pulls a plug out of a socket, causing a citywide blackout.